BrainardLab/MeLMSens/README.md

 - Arrange for the figures to be copied to or created within the paper DropBox directory

 MATLAB operations
+1) Install ToolboxToolbox (github/toolboxhub/ToolboxToolbox.
+2) Check out this project into the ToolboxToolbox projects directory, and also github/BrainardLab/OLApproach_Psychophysics.
+3) Run tbUseProject('MeLMSens');
-1) `exportAllResultsToCSV` - This reads the raw data from DropBox and saves processed data into the local (within this repo) data directory
+4) `exportAllResultsToCSV` - This reads the raw data from DropBox and saves processed data into the local (within this repo) data directory
-2) Make individual figures:
+5) Make individual figures:
 	`MeLMSens_SteadyAdapt.schematic.trialSchematic`
 	`MeLMSens_SteadyAdapt.schematic.sessionSchematic`
 	`MeLMSens_Pulse.schematic.trialSchematic`
 	`MeLMSens_Pulse.schematic.sessionSchematic`

 R operations
 1) Install R if not already present (e.g., http://cran.wustl.edu/bin/macosx/).
 Use latest version from R-project.org